Learn more about the types, subtypes, stages, grades, and potential risk factors for kidney cancer.

 Clear cell RCC is the most common form of kidney cancer and makes up between 66% and 75% of all cases.
 When it is localized or isolated, it can typically be treated with surgery.
 Clear cell RCC that has metastasized, or spread, is usually treated with A type of drug treatment that works throughout the body to treat cancer cells wherever they are located.systemic therapy

-Because clear cell RCC is the most common type of kidney cancer, it is frequently studied.
+Because clear cell RCC is the most common type of kidney cancer, there have been more studies done on this type.
 In the last 15 years, many drug treatments have received FDA approval for treating metastatic clear cell RCC.
 Clear cell RCC can be The passing of genetic information from parent to child through parental genes.hereditary or non-hereditary.

 Papillary RCC is the second most common form of kidney cancer and makes up about 15% of all cases.
 Papillary RCC is a non-clear cell renal carcinoma which is different from the more common clear cell type.
 There are two main types of papillary RCC: type 1 and type 2.
 Type 1 tumors tend to be slower growing, and type 2 tumors tend to be faster growing and are more likely to spread.
 Papillary RCC can be The passing of genetic information from parent to child through parental genes.hereditary or non-hereditary.